-Part 5 Summary: New sellers should check any products against the criteria listed above to avoid costly mistakes.
+Part 5 Summary: If you are an Amazon beginner, you should check products against the criteria listed above to avoid costly mistakes.

 Part 6: How to Open an Amazon Seller Account

-When you are setting up an Amazon Seller Account you can choose between an Individual Selling Account or a Professional Selling Account.
+When new sellers are setting up an Amazon Seller Account, they can choose between an Individual Selling Account or a Professional Selling Account.

-We recommend you test out selling on Amazon with an Individual Selling Account first and then upgrade if it works for you.
+We recommend beginners test out selling on Amazon with an Individual Selling Account first and then upgrade if it works for you.